Triumphing over adversity

 For every BC student

-Students who have lived in British Columbia for at least seven years and have experienced adversity in their lives are eligible to apply.
+Students who have lived in Canada for at least seven years and have experienced adversity in their lives are eligible to apply.
 They may not have top grades through high school but must be capable of succeeding at the post-secondary level.

 In order to be eligible for a TCF Scholarship, applicants must:

-- Be a BC resident for at least 7 years,
+- Have lived in Canada for at least 7 years,

 - Be in Grade 12 or a recent secondary school graduate,